 Cutting Walls for Drywall Delivery

-If you don't have sufficient access to doors or large windows, you may have to remove siding and sheathing to get your new wallboard indoors.
+Be sure that you have sufficient access to doors or large windows, otherwise removing siding and sheathing might be the only way to get your new wallboard indoors.

 I recently bought a home to flip and am having the drywall replaced.
 For the drywall delivery, they cut out a section of the wall on the second floor without my prior knowledge.
 I was told there wasn’t room to get the drywall to the second floor through a window or up the stairs, and that this is the normal way to deal with that situation.
 Is that true?